 You can think of it as direct mail for the 21st century.
 Instead of wasting all that paper and waiting for traditional snail mail to get to their physical mailbox, you’re sending mail directly to their email inbox.

 When you focus on building an email marketing strategy that really caters to your industry and audience, you can reap some serious benefits.

 - Low costs.
-In comparison to other marketing channels like paid ads, running an email marketing campaign is one of the cheapest options.
+In comparison to other promotional tactics like paid ads, running an email campaign is one of the best low budget marketing options.